lukasfroehlich1/cera/README.md

 In order to start the server locally run:
 `npm run start`
 # Development
 To find appropriate scripts for testing, linting, building, etc look at `package.json`.
+We will eventually split up the repo.